jo-sm/reindent.py/README.md

 `reindent.py` with option to change the number of spaces.

-This implementation adds the [patch for multiline string literals](http://bugs.python.org/issue12930) and adds an `--indent` option that allows for non-4 space width indentations.
+This implementation adds the [patch for multiline string literals by Roger Serwy](https://bugs.python.org/issue12930#msg171678) and adds an `--indent` option that allows for non-4 space width indentations.

 ## Note